Paired Threshold Graphs

-\end{lemma} \textbf{Acknowledgment:} The authors gratefully acknowledge funding from the NIH BD2K Targeted Software Program, under the contract number U01 CA198943-02, and the NSF grants IOS1339388 and CCF 1117980.
+\end{lemma} \textbf{Acknowledgment:} The authors gratefully acknowledge funding from the NIH BD2K Targeted Software Program, under the contract number U01 CA198943-02, and the NSF grants IOS1339388, CCF 1117980 and NSF Center for Science of Information STC Class 2009.
 The authors would also like to thank Hoang Dau, Pan Li and Hussein Tabatabei Yazdi at the University of Illinois for helpful discussions.